XuanliangDeng/ROS-ArUco-marker-detection-and-6DOF-pose-estimation-of-USB-camera/README.md

 The main tools are OpenCV, ChArUco, ROS.

 ## Device description
 The drone I use for this project is Parrot AR Drone 2.0.
 The ROS version is Kinetic with OpenCV 3.3.1(including OpenCV_contrib).
 ChArUco stands for Chessboard + ArUco = ChArUco.
+The functions related to ChArUco marker detection are already included in OpenCV(after 3.0 version).

+## Camera calibration
+Before any tests, the first key step is to calibrate the camera we use.
+The function for this is included in directory。 ~/opencv_contrib/modules/aruco/samples/